WGLab/QuantitativeGenomics2022/README.md

 ![image](https://user-images.githubusercontent.com/5926328/173100269-d316d071-c96e-46d4-b28e-9c479ceb7e9c.png)

 ### 6. Filtering ANNOVAR annotation results based on Phen2Gene output
+Now that we performed variant annotation in exercise1, and performed phenotype-based gene prioritization in exercise2, we want to see how to infer and prioritize candidate genes for the disease.

 1. Go To Console, we can run
 ```
 # Load top 100 genes generated by Phen2Gene